Start page

 Tryp *zivit “resin” [Hebr זֶפֶת (zefet) “tar, pitch, resin”, Ar zift, Syr zifta “resin”] – Arm jivt “resin”, Ukr zhyvyts’a and other similar Slavic words “galipot”, Ger.
 Saft "sap", Gift “poison”.

-The Semitic origin of the Trypillians can be confirmed by the explanation of "dark" place names of Right-Bank Ukraine by means of Hebrew.
+The Semitic origin of the Trypillians can be confirmed by the explanation of "dark" place names of Right-Bank Ukraine using Hebrew.
 As settlements of Trypillians numbered several thousand inhabitants, at least some of them must have existed for a long time and kept their original names.
-If it will be found a sufficient number of names interpreted in Hebrew, it would show not only the Semitic origin of the Trypillians but also mean that given by them names existed at least six thousand years.
+If it will be found a sufficient number of names interpreted in Hebrew, it would show not only the Semitic origin of the Trypillians but also mean that given by their names existed at least six thousand years.

 At right: Place names of possible Semitic origin on the area of Trypillian culture.